acousticainc/controller-script-api-docs/docs/API Sections/Perform.md

 - **numRows** (int): _the number of rows available on the grid controller_

 ### Show(bool)
-This function will show or hide the performance panel based on teh supplied bool value.
+This function will show or hide the performance panel based on the supplied bool value.

 - **bool** (bool): _determines whether to open or close the performance panel_